Skip to main content

-• Population: 129.15 million (10th largest)
+129.15 million

-Grow Your Team in Mexico
+Grow your team in Mexico

 Benefits of hiring in Mexico

-• Mexico, the region’s second-largest economy, is among the 15 largest economies in the world and it’s the leading exporter in Latin America.
+Mexico, the region’s second-largest economy, is among the 15 largest economies in the world and the leading exporter in Latin America.
 The World Economic Forum projects Mexico will be the world’s seventh-largest economy by 2050.

-• Mexico’s manufacturing produces $175 billion annually, with electronics, medical devices, and automotive sectors as the country’s leading industries.
+Mexico’s manufacturing produces $175 billion annually, with electronics, medical devices, and automotive sectors as the country’s leading industries.

 Challenges of hiring in Mexico

-Cultural nuances and must-knows of doing business in Mexico
+Cultural nuances of doing business in Mexico

-• If speaking in Spanish with your colleagues, use the formal “usted” conjugation instead of the informal “tu” conjugation to show respect.
+If speaking in Spanish with your colleagues, use the formal “usted” conjugation instead of the informal “tu” conjugation to show respect.

-• Personal relationships are a crucial factor in Mexican business culture.
+Personal relationships are a crucial factor in Mexican business culture.
 Third-party introductions are often key to business success, as Mexicans value working with those they know and trust.

-• The business structure is usually hierarchical, where decisions are made by senior colleagues.
+The business structure is usually hierarchical, where decisions are made by senior colleagues.

-Probation period in Mexico
+Hiring in Mexico

-Onboarding in Mexico
+• Employment agreements in Mexico

-• In Mexico, a written employment agreement, signed by both employer and employee, is mandatory by law.
+In Mexico, a written employment agreement, signed by both employer and employee, is mandatory by law.
 Employment agreements must include the following information:

 • Personal information of the employer and employee